Milad7774/Responsive-e-commerce-web-application/README.md

 - Pretty much Same as V3.0
 - Moved From Saving items in products.json to using a Database
 - Full CRUD operations are still Available
-- Same as auto folder clean up on deletion